Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: Results: Equal Number Of Observations

 Since we measure the maximum regret across any possible state, without loss of generality we can pick a single generic state, assuming that it maximizes the regret.
 For $p_1, p_2 \in [0,1]$, define

-The following proposition shows that that for two products, that also have two ratings and with one observation in the game, the worst-case regret for the greedy strategy is $\frac{1}{8}$. \begin{proposition} For $n_d=2$, $n_r=2$ and $m=1$, the worst-case regret of the greedy strategy is $\frac{1}{8}$. \end{proposition} \begin{proof} Given $S'$ the value of each product is: $V_{S'}(1)=2-p_1$ and $V_{S'}(2)=2-p_2$.
+The following proposition shows that for two products, that also have two ratings and with one observation in the game, the worst-case regret for the greedy strategy is $\frac{1}{8}$. \begin{proposition} For $n_d=2$, $n_r=2$ and $m=1$, the worst-case regret of the greedy strategy is $\frac{1}{8}$. \end{proposition} \begin{proof} Given $S'$ the value of each product is: $V_{S'}(1)=2-p_1$ and $V_{S'}(2)=2-p_2$.
 In Table~\ref{tab:greedy_p_prob} below, we compute the probability of each observation $B \in \mathcal{B}_1$ occurring, given the state $S'$.

 Without loss of generality assume $p_1 < p_2$, the first product has higher value and it is always best to pick product one with value $2-p_1$.
-Thus, the regret of choosing the second product is: $2-p_1 - (2-p_2) = p_2 - p_1$.
+Thus, the regret of choosing the second product is, the value gap between the two products: $\Delta=2-p_1 - (2-p_2) = p_2 - p_1 \in [0,1]$.

-The payoff of the greedy strategy in this setting is:
+The payoff of the greedy strategy in this setting is: $\pi(\sigma_g, S') = 2-\frac{p_1+p_2}{2}+\frac{(p_1-p_2)^2}{2}.$

 And the regret $\bar{\gamma}$: